 The role of let-7d miRNA in the progression of the renal carcinoma was studied in vivo on patient-derived xenografts, suggesting the fact that these molecules are capable of inhibiting the renal cell carcinoma growth and metastasis because of their influence on the evolution of the stromal cells (Su et al, 2014).
 The authors recommend further studies for the development of a new therapeutic approach for the renal cell carcinoma metastasis.

 Leong et al. generated patient-derived xenografts by implanting the small cell lung cancer samples obtained through endobronchial ultrasound-guided transbronchial needle aspiration into the flanks of nude mice (2014).
-The mew method can be applied for easily obtaining the models for testing new drugs or for performing genomic analysis.
+The new method can be applied for easily obtaining the models for testing new drugs or for performing genomic analysis.

 The effect of chemotherapy and radiotherapy in treating the squamous cell carcinomas of head and neck is enhanced by the inhibitory effect of statins on the epidermal growth factor receptor (de Llobet et al, 2014).
 The authors described the positive role of simvastatin in wound healing, cells survival, and the inhibition of tumour growth during radiotherapy and chemotherapy.